ilia3101/LuminanceDRT/README.md

   --file FILE           Path to an EXR file
 ```

+## Issues

+Assumes all input EXRs are rec709, and outputs with rec709 primaries.

+Negative luminance values caused by 3x3 matrices may cause black spots in the image.

 ## Examples

 Does a decent job with bright colours.
 All were processed with slope 1.7